 Finally, some people fail to communicate properly with their lawyer.
 Make sure that your attorney can contact you when they need to, and make sure you communicate clearly with them.
 Your dialogue needs to be open and honest.
 The better your communication with your lawyer, the better your case.

 Don’t wait to take action.
-There is often a time limit to file a lawsuit, so, if you have been injured in a car accident that was not your fault, tap or click here to schedule a free consultation with McDivitt Law Firm.
+There is often a time limit to file a lawsuit, so, if you have been injured in a car accident in Colorado Springs that was not your fault, tap or click here to schedule a free consultation with McDivitt Law Firm.
 Our attorneys have successfully achieved millions for our clients, including some of the biggest settlements in state history.